 4 tips for washer and dryer maintenance

-If you have a large family with an ample amount of laundry to do each week, there’s a good chance that you have an appreciation for your all-in-one washer and dryer.
+If you have a large family with an ample amount of laundry to do each week, there’s a good chance that you have an appreciation for your all-in-one washer dryer combo.
 Models from LG, for instance, have nine different wash cycles for the utmost convenience.
 However, every washer and dryer needs maintenance in order to stay intact over time.
 Not sure how to keep your appliance in shape?
 Here are some key tips to take into account whether you have an all-in-one appliance or separate washers and dryers.

 1. Empty the lint filter before every drying session